HughMurrell/beamer2video/README.md

 * install dependencies

+* enable text to speech on your mac and test with `say hello`

 * copy `beam2vid` shell script and the two python scripts from the `bin` directory to somewhere in your PATH, eg `/usr/local/bin` and then type

-`beam2vid -n Lisa -v Fiona -f basel.tex
+*`beam2vid -n Lisa -v Fiona -f basel.tex`